erfanh3h/fitness/README.md

 * firebase_auth :  for authentication to firebase.
 * firebase_core :  for connect app to firebase.
 * cloud_firestore :  for sync workouts to server.

+## Chalanges

+* Only chalange for me was firestore and how to handle sync data and crud with it.I do it by searching and some previous experinces.